maya-decltype/FrameBoundaries/README.md

 process_noise=0.01,
 measurement_noise=[1000.0, 100.0]

+gives the optimal output in terms of noise vs. time delay.
+The chosen measurement noise for x and y are different since the signal noise standard deviation in x is much heigher then in y.

-gives the optimal output in terms of noise vs. time delay The plot below illustrates the behavior of the input frame center signal before and after applying the Kalman filter:
+The plot below illustrates the behavior of the input frame center signal before and after applying the Kalman filter:

 ![localization result](Output/localiztion_result.png)